Eliezer Adjibi: Career

 He is the a member of the C.A.N.I.
 Club where he is coached by former sprinter Lyndon George.
 At the Niagara 2022 Canada Summer Games, his 100m time of 10.32 seconds broke the previous Canada Games’ record which has been co-held by three men since 2017.
 That year, he also lowered his personal best time to 10.23 seconds and placed fourth at the Canadian Athletics Championships.

 In June 2024, Adjibi ran a personal best 10.04 seconds for the 100 metres (+2.00 m/s).
 At the same event he also ran a wind-assisted 9.98 seconds.
 Later that month, he claimed second place in the 100 metres at the 2024 Canadian Athletics Championships in a time of 10.23 seconds, three one-hundredths of a second off the winning time posted by Olympic medallist Andre De Grasse.
 Subsequently, he was named as part of the Canadian relay pool for the 2024 Olympic Games.

 He was named in the Canadian team for the 2025 World Athletics Relays in China, in May 2025.
 He ran the anchor leg of the mixed 4 x 100 metres relay, which made its debut as an event at the championships, as Canada won their heat and clinched their place in the final with the fastest time.
 In the final, he ran as the Canadian team won the gold medal in the event.
-On June 22 2025 at the Bob Vigars Classic in London, Ontario, he lowered his personal best for the 100 metres when he ran a wind legal 10.02 seconds (+1.5m/s).
+On 22 June 2025 at the Bob Vigars Classic in London, Ontario, he lowered his personal best for the 100 metres when he ran a wind legal 10.02 seconds (+1.5 m/s).
 He finished fourth in the 100 metres at the 2025 NACAC Championships in Freeport, The Bahamas in 10.16 seconds (+0.4).

 He was named in the Canadian team for the 2025 World Athletics Championships in Tokyo, Japan.

+Adjibi won the 60 metres at the 2026 Canadian Indoor Athletics Championships in a championship record 6.62 seconds.
+He was selected as part of the Canadian team for the 2026 World Athletics Relays.
+In the mixed 4 x 100 metres relay he was part of the team which briefly set a new world record time of 40.07 seconds, until it was broken by Jamaica in the following heat.
+The following day, the quartet won the silver medal behind Jamaica in the final.
+Selected as part of the Canadian team for the inaugural 2026 Pan American Championships in Athletics in Medellín, he placed second in the 100 metres final, running a new personal best of 9.92 seconds on 26 June, finishing runner-up to Colombian Ronal Longa.
+He competed in the 100 metres at the 2026 Commonwealth Games in Glasgow, Scotland, without advancing to the semi-finals.